| Introduction (1) Arbitrary detention and alleged

 that he thought it unlikely that he would receive any form

+of redress.
 Amnesty International has learned that in recent months

 several human rights organizations in Minsk have encountered